 Reading a generic "startup tools" list as a growth strategy.
 Most of those roundups are dominated by operational software, CRMs, project management, communication tools, because that is what has the longest roundup history.
 Actual acquisition channels need a more specific question.

 Assuming paid acquisition tools dominate every roundup because they dominate ad budgets.
-Compounding organic channels like SEO and Reddit are named repeatedly in founder-focused roundups as the starting point below roughly $100k ARR, before paid acquisition tools are affordable.
+Compounding organic channels like SEO and Reddit are often discussed in founder-focused playbooks as early options before a startup has a repeatable paid acquisition motion.

 Buying fake reviews to inflate a growth tool's perceived traction.
 These engines cross-check third-party evidence for consistency.
 An inflated or inconsistent review pattern weakens trust in retrieval rather than building it.